claytonrcarter/vuex-resource-modules/README.md

 Furthermore, we will use the `uriProvider` of the **base** resource to generate the URI prefix for it's subresources.
 Because of this, be careful how you use `this` (if you do) in any custom uriProviders you define.

+Finally, we have to extend the behavior of the **base** resource's `idProvider` to also consider things like `resource_id` in addition to just `id`, and these values are removed from the request parameters by default.
+This will cause problems if you *must* include values like `resource_id` in your request.

 ## Configuration